 Buying a cemetery plot and building a grand tomb on it was something outside the financial means of many New Orleanians.
 To make sure their departed loved ones went out in style, families would form “benevolent societies.”
 Members of the society would pay dues/fees, then the organization would purchase a plot in a cemetery and construct a nice tomb or mausoleum.
 In 1865, the Masonic Blue Lodges of the city acquired land along City Park Avenue, on the Metairie Ridge.
 Masonic Cemetery contains a combination of family tombs and copings, along with tombs for the respective lodges.

 Freemasonry has a long and distinguished history in New Orleans.
 Many do not fully realize the impact of Freemasonry on the city because the Roman Catholic Church banned its members from joining Masonic Lodges regularly throughout the 18th and 19th centuries.
 Still, Catholics continued to become Masons up until 1917, when becoming a Mason meant you would be automatically excommunicated.
 Dante Lodge even has its own mausoleum in St. Louis Cemetery No. 3.
-Protestant and Jewish men continue to keep the traditions of Freemasonry alive, along with a few Catholics, since that excommunication ban was lifted in the 1960s.
+Protestant and Jewish men continue to keep the traditions of Freemasonry alive, along with some Catholics.

 635 City Park Ave. in Mid-City